RobertMcCarter/animal-ai/README.md

   ![cant-rotate-the-images](./docs/images/stealth-cam-orientation.png)

-* A huge percentage of the pictures are taken in the dark (like the two exmaple images above), so images are the classic infrared grey-scale images, and are frequently washed out (sometimes it is hard to tell where the background ends and the animal starts) with bright reflections from the eyes, etc. (there is an example of such an image father down).
+* A huge percentage of the pictures are taken in the dark (like the two examples above), so images are the classic infrared grey-scale images, and are frequently washed out (sometimes it is hard to tell where the background ends and the animal starts) with bright reflections from the eyes, etc. (there is an example of such an image father down).